 The ICU team includes affiliated critical-care and fellowship trained neurologists and neurosurgeons; advanced practice providers (nurse practitioners and physician assistants); neuro- and stroke-certified nurses; physical, occupational and speech therapists; respiratory therapists; and a dedicated case manager.
 They are supported by chaplain services, social workers and a discharge nurse who support patients while they continue on the road to recovery and provide much-needed help for families and caregivers.

 Outside of the ICU, in the inpatient units, patients have access to highly trained inpatient neurologists who specialize in critical care, acute neurological conditions, and neurological emergencies such as urgent brain and spine conditions.
 24-hour coverage by staff physicians is augmented by a highly skilled nursing staff, many who are Certified Neuroscience Registered Nurses and Stroke Certified Registered Nurses.

 A four-member rapid-response nursing team, specially trained in critical and intensive care, is on call 24/7 to aid in emergencies and assist with patient care.

-Stroke is the nation's fourth-leading cause of death and is the primary cause of adult disability.
+Stroke is the nation's fifth-leading cause of death and is the primary cause of adult disability.
 When a stroke occurs, getting expert treatment quickly is critical, as the prognosis for the patient is highly dependent on that variable.
-As a Primary Stroke Center, the team at Memorial Hermann Memorial City is specially trained to do just that.
+As a Comprehensive Stroke Center, the team at Memorial Hermann Memorial City is specially trained to do just that.

 Acute Stroke Care